00486100

 Once you complete your FAFSA and/or all documentation requirements are met and completed, you will receive a notification that your offer has been provided to you.
 You will receive an email to your UNOH email account and you will receive a postcard.
 This will direct you to your Financial Aid Dashboard at my.unoh.edu where you can access your Financial Aid Offer.

-The Financial Aid Offer will provide you information pertaining to your offered aid eligibility each term and for the Academic Year.
+Your Financial Aid Offer will provide you information pertaining to your offered aid eligibility each term and for the Academic Year.
 You will notice a link to aid you in understating if you have sufficient aid called “Calculate Essential Costs”.
-You can then determine if you need to borrow any additional loans or seek alternative funding.
+Use this tool to determine if you need to borrow any additional loans or seek alternative funding.

 The Federal Direct Student Loan is available for all students who complete a FAFSA.
 Eligibility amounts are as follows: